R2 Certified Recycler

 1. Gap Assessment

-Evaluate current practices against R2 requirements.
+Evaluate current practices against R2 requirements to identify structural and documentation gaps.

 2. System Development & Documentation